ypriverol/github-paper/document/manuscript.md

 \cite{Ahmadia_2015_27353}).
 The main motivation behind this is to give scientists a better credit for their work \cite{NatBiotechEditorial:2009}, enabling at the same time a better way to cite and track it.
-In addition, funding agencies such as NIH now accept other research products as citable research such as accessible datasets and software.
+In addition, funding agencies such as NIH now accept other research products as citable research such as publicly available datasets and software.
 A common issue with software is that it normally evolves at a different speed than what is published in the scientific literature.
 In fact, it is common to find software having novel features and functionalities that